Internet censorship: International concerns

 Generally, national laws affecting content within a country only apply to services that operate within that country and do not affect international services, but this has not been established clearly by international case law.
 There are concerns that due to the vast differences in freedom of speech between countries, that the ability for one country to affect speech across the global Internet could have chilling effects.

 For example, Google had won a case at the European Court of Justice in September 2019 that ruled that the EU's right to be forgotten only applied to services within the EU, and not globally.

 But in a contrary decision in October 2019, the same court ruled that Facebook was required to globally comply with a takedown request made in relationship to defamatory material that was posted to Facebook by an Austrian that was libelous of another, which had been determined to be illegal under Austrian laws.
 The case created a problematic precedent that the Internet may become subject to regulation under the strictest national defamation laws, and would limit free speech that may be acceptable in other countries.

+A 2026 Guardian report revealed that Saudi officials had asked major U.S. social media companies to block the accounts of Saudi dissidents.
+In response, Meta restricted access to 108 Instagram accounts and Facebook pages that April, including those of activists Abdullah Alaoudh and Omar Abdulaziz, making them unavailable within the kingdom.
+Snapchat also deleted accounts without alerting the account holders.